 The space transport vessel "Hunter-Gratzner" carrying 40 people on-board crashes on a desert planet when the ship is struck in a meteor storm.
-There are only 12 survivors, among them are pilot Carolyn Fry (Who has assumed command after the ship's captain is killed), bounty hunter William J. Johns, religious man Abu Al-Walid, Antiques dealer Paris P. Ogilvie, runaway teenager Jack, settlers John 'Zeke' Ezekiel and his lover Sharon 'Shazza' Montgomery and Richard B. Riddick, a dangerous escaped convict.
-Marooned, the 10 survivors finds the barren and hot desert-scape has sunlight from three suns.
+There are only 11 survivors, among them are pilot Carolyn Fry (Who has assumed command after the ship's captain is killed), bounty hunter William J. Johns, religious man Abu Al-Walid, Antiques dealer Paris P. Ogilvie, runaway teenager Jack, settlers John 'Zeke' Ezekiel and his lover Sharon 'Shazza' Montgomery, and Richard B. Riddick, a dangerous escaped convict.
+Marooned, the survivors discover the barren and hot desert-scape has sunlight from three suns.
 Not only must they find food and water and worry about Riddick, the survivors find themselves being hunted by the planet's flesh-eating alien inhabitants when the planet is engulfed in darkness, which happens every 22 years, as they emerge from underground to hunt and eat all signs of life.
 Fry and the survivors find Riddick is their best chance of survival, as Riddick has surgically-enhanced ...
 Written by

 They say most of your brain shuts down in cryo-sleep.
 All but the primitive side, the animal side.
 No wonder I'm still awake.
 Transporting me with civilians.
 Sounded like 40, 40-plus.
 Heard an Arab voice.
 Some hoodoo holy man, probably on his way to New Mecca.
 But what route?
 What route?
 I smelt a woman.
 Sweat, boots, tool belt, leather.
 Prospector type.
 Free settlers.
 And they only take the back roads.
 And here's my real problem.
 Mr. Johns... the blue-eyed devil. ...